PX4/PX4-user_guide/en/frames_multicopter/holybro_x500V2_pixhawk5x.md

    _Figure 3_: Payload holder assembled

-1. Then put the 4 arms through the 4 motor bases shown in figure 3.
+1. The next is to go for atthacing the top plate to the payload holder.
-   Make sure the rods protrude the base slightly and are consistent throughout all 4 arms, and be sure to have the motor wires facing outward.
+   You will need the parts as shown in
    ![Attach arms to motor bases](../../assets/airframes/multicopter/x500_holybro_pixhawk4/x500_step_2_fig3.png)

-   _Figure 3_: Attach arms to motor bases
+   _Figure 4_: Attach arms to motor bases

 1. Insert 4 nylon screws and nylon standoffs and attach the power module PM07 to the bottom plate using 4 nylon nuts as shown in Figures 4.